-At any given time Solvang Antiques display a fascinating array of more than 500 timepieces in their showroom.
-What do you do when you have hundreds of antique clocks to reset and the minute hand cannot be turned backwards?
+At any given time Solvang Antiques display a fascinating array of timepieces in their showroom.
+What do you do when you have many antique clocks to reset and the minute hand cannot be turned backwards?

 The safest way is also the easiest.
 Simply stop the pendulum from swinging for about an hour.
 Then start it again and adjust the timekeeping.